variar/wpageviews/README.md

 Queries to wikipedia API are also throttled by `nodemw` package.

 You can get total page views for any period from 1 to 90 days.
-Note, however, that stats.grok.se return values either for 30, 60 or 90 days.
+Note, however, that stats.grok.se returns values either for 30, 60 or 90 days.
 Data is then sliced to required period.
-This also means that getting page views for 31 day takes significantly longer than getting page views for 30 days.
+This also means that getting page views for 31 days takes significantly longer than getting page views for 30 days.